Densely Guided Knowledge Distillation using Multiple Teacher Assistants: Densely Guided Knowledge Distillation using Teacher Assistants

 \subsection{Background}

-The key concept of knowledge distillation~\cite{HintonKD} is training student networks to mimic the teacher network output.
-To achieve this goal, the fully connected layer output, logits, are used as the knowledge of the network.
+The key concept of knowledge distillation~\cite{HintonKD} is training the student network to mimic the teacher network output.
+To achieve this goal, the fully connected layer output, logits, is used as the knowledge of the network.
 The loss $L_{KD}$ of the Kullback–Leibler (KL) divergence consists of the softened output of the teacher and student networks, defined as follows: